Electronic business: Revenue model

 A key component of the business model is the revenue model or profit model, which is a framework for generating revenues.
 It identifies which revenue source to pursue, what value to offer, how to price the value, and who pays for the value.
 It is a key component of a company's business model.
 It primarily identifies what product or service will be created in order to generate revenues and the ways in which the product or service will be sold.

 Without a well-defined revenue model, that is, a clear plan of how to generate revenues, new businesses will more likely struggle due to costs that they will not be able to sustain.
 By having a revenue model, a business can focus on a target audience, fund development plans for a product or service, establish marketing plans, begin a line of credit and raise capital.

 E-commerce

 E-commerce (short for "electronic commerce") is trading in products or services using computer networks, such as the Internet.
-Electronic commerce draws on technologies such as mobile commerce, electronic funds transfer, supply in chain management, Internet marketing, online transaction processing, electronic data interchange (EDI), inventory management systems, and automated data collection.
+Electronic commerce draws on technologies such as mobile commerce, electronic funds transfer, supply chain management, Internet marketing, online transaction processing, electronic data interchange (EDI), inventory management systems, and automated data collection.
 Modern electronic commerce typically uses the World Wide Web for at least one part of the transaction's life cycle, although it may also use other technologies such as e-mail.

-Customer Relationship Management in e-business

-Customer Relationship Management (CRM) is the strategy that is used to build relationships and interactions with customers and potential/future customers.
-CRM provides better customer service, allowing companies to analyze their past, current and future customers on a variety of levels.
-It is one of the elements which is essential for any business, including e-commerce because it allows companies to grow and succeed.
-It cannot be done without technology.
-It is the formation of bonds between customers and the company.
-CRM impacts e-commerce sites by becoming an essential part of business successes.
-Interactively collecting and considering customer data helps to build a company's e-CRM capability, which then leads to the company's corporate success.
-The goal of CRM is to establish a profitable, long-term 1-1 relationship with customers, by understanding their needs and expectations.
-This strategy is using 2 different approaches: software applications and software as a service.

-E-commerce CRM (e-CRM) primarily focuses on customer experiences and sales that are conducted online.
-Most e- CRM software has the ability to analyze customer information, sales patterns, record and store data, and website's metrics, for example: